WildH0g/UnitTestingApp/README.md

 If we are using `assert` that has a mandatory `message`as input argument, the message will be printed as testing result.

-When using `printSummary()` with level info is equal to `1`, it logs out an additional line providing statistics about testing results:
+When using `printSummary()` with level info is equal or greater than `1`, it logs out an additional line providing statistics about testing results:

 ```
 TOTAL TESTS= 1, ❌ FAILED=0, ✔ PASSED=1